 Childhood Education (Grades 1–6, B.S.)

-To be considered for admission to the Childhood education major (CED), students must have an 85% High School average or a cumulative GPA of 3.0, as well as submitted ACT or SAT scores as part of the application process
+To be considered for admission to the Childhood education major (CED), students must have an 85% High School average or a cumulative GPA of 3.0.

 For students currently enrolled at Buffalo State, an acceptable application to the department includes evidence that the above requirements have been met.
-A description of relevant experiences and a writing sample regarding the applicant’s experiences that have helped solidify plans to pursue teaching is required.
 Applications to CED are available in Bacon 302.
 Acceptance into the department enables students to proceed through the curricular courses of their selected major.

 Many of the courses in our professional sequence are taught in authentic settings for clinically-rich mentored experiences.
 As a result, the teacher candidates will have observation, tutoring, and teaching experiences in a variety of placements in our Professional Development Schools Consortium.
 Childhood education majors are required to complete a 30-credit hour academic concentration in addition to the professional program requirements; the concentration seeks to broaden students’ academic backgrounds.
 Descriptions of the approved concentrations can be found in the Elementary Education Department Handbook for Majors, available on the department Web site, or from the department office.
 Currently, the concentration may be chosen from: American studies, English, foreign language, Liberal Arts, mathematics, science, social studies or urban studies.

 |Distribution Courses beyond IF|

 |SPF 202||CHILD DEVELOPMENT AND EDUCATION||3|

 |SPF 203||SCHOOL AND SOCIETY||3|

 |EDU 201||INTRODUCTION TO EDUCATION||3|